ikobootloader/WEB/MI ActiveX/README.md

 # MI ACTIVEX
 Hi there !

-i build this program because i wanted to discuss discretely with colleagues in my office XD
+i build this program because i wanted to test the using of a database with IE 11 active X

 With it, I seat up a BBD in a folder places in the network of our office that is allowed to write and read files.